 (a) Pulmonary Cancer in Experimental Animals by Inhalation.
-Schepers ct al. (1957) 2 reported the induction of malignant pulmonary neoplasms in rats exposed to an aerosol of beryllium sulfate at an average dose level of $35 \,\mu\mathrm{g/m}^3$ for periods of up to six months, and thereafter observed without treatment for periods of up to 18 months.
+Schepers et al. (1957) are reported the induction of malignant pulmonary neoplasms in rats exposed to an aerosol of beryllium sulfate at an average dose level of 35 $\mu g/m^3$ for periods of up to six months, and thereafter observed without treatment for periods of up to 18 months.

-Reeves ct al. (1967) exposed 75 male and 75 female rats continuously to the inhalation of beryllium sulfate aerosol at a mean concentration of $34~\mu g/m^3$ for periods of up to 56 weeks.
+Reeves et al. (1967) " exposed 75 male and 75 female rats continuously to the inhalation of beryllium sulfate aerosol at a mean concentration of $34~\mu g/m^2$ for periods of up to 56 weeks.
 Sample animals were killed at 4-week intervals during the 56-week exposure period, and also after the end of treatment until the 82nd week of age.
 From the 40th week onwards, Reeves reported that alveolar adenocarcinomas began to be found and tumors of this type were seen in all of 43 rats killed after the 56th week of exposure.
 No lung tumors were reported to have developed in 150 unexposed control rats.